-We’re heading north—to Alaska, the Land of the Midnight Sun!
-Starting in Coeur d’Alene, Idaho and ending 60 days later in Anacortes, Washington, Fantasy has planned an amazing itinerary for this tour, the only Alaska Caravan which begins and ends in the continental United States.
+We’re heading north to Alaska, the Land of the Midnight Sun!
+Starting in Coeur d’Alene, Idaho, and ending 60 days later in Anacortes, Washington, Fantasy has planned an amazing itinerary for this tour, the only Alaska Caravan which begins and ends in the continental United States.

 We rendezvous in beautiful Coeur d’Alene, right on Lake Coeur d’Alene’s shore.
-After our first day’s orientation meeting and Get Acquainted Party, we spend the next day working with Fantasy Ambassadors to make sure our rigs are properly prepared for the upcoming journey, and also take some time to enjoy this beautiful part of the world before our Welcome Dinner.
+After our first day’s orientation meeting and Get Acquainted Party, we spend the next day working with Fantasy Ambassadors to make sure our rigs are properly prepared for the upcoming journey, but we also take some time to enjoy this beautiful part of the world before our Welcome Dinner.

-We begin our northern-bound trip crossing into beautiful British Columbia where we’ll have time to soak in a beautiful hot springs and enjoy the incredible scenery.
+We begin our northern-bound trip crossing into beautiful British Columbia, where we’ll have time to soak in a beautiful hot springs and enjoy the incredible scenery.
 And don’t be surprised to see Rocky Mountain bighorn sheep wandering through the streets!

 We’ll also cruise by the Mears Glacier and delight in a delicious lunch and snack on board our boat.
-We spend three nights in Valdez, so there’s time to explore the town and also schedule an optional salmon charter fishing trip.
+We spend three nights in Valdez, so there’s time to explore the town and also schedule an optional salmon charter-fishing trip.

 The following two nights are spent in Palmer, right in the heart of the Matsanuka Valley.
 Palmer is known for its giant vegetables, resulting from long days of sunlight and extremely fertile soil.
 We’ll enjoy a campground cookout and there’s time for an optional visit to a reindeer farm, musk ox farm, the Palmer Visitor Center and Colony House.

 When you think of Alaska, you often think of the 20,310 foot Mt.
 Denali, situated right in the middle of our next stop, Denali National Park.
-We spend three nights here, and take the National Park bus tour right into the park, hoping to see America’s tallest peak on a clear day.
+We spend four nights here and take the National Park bus tour right into the park, hoping to see America’s tallest peak on a clear day.
 We also experience Denali in the most exciting way – on a rafting float trip on the Nenana River.

 Back in Skagway the next day, we board a historic train on the White Pass/Yukon Railroad, aka the ‘Scenic Railway of the World’.
 Our route takes us up to White Pass to see the Klondike Trail, where so many prospectors lost their lives trying to make it rich from the gold of Skagway.
-We also have an open day where we can choose to drive the nearby Chilkoot Trail and the original site of the town of Dyea, or just explore the shops and galleries in Skagway.
+We also have an open day where we can choose to drive the nearby Chilkoot Trail and the original site of the town of Dyea, or we can explore the shops and galleries in Skagway.

 We continue south to Smithers/Fort Telkwa and then on to beautiful Prince George, northern British Columbia’s largest city.
-Next we experience more history when we stay at Hat Creek Ranch, a National Historic Site in Cache Creek, B.C.
+Next we experience more history when we stay at Hat Creek Ranch, a national historic site in Cache Creek, B.C.
 The park offers stagecoach rides, demonstrations, lectures, a museum and restaurant, all depicting the lifestyle of the days of the Gold Rush and those who came here to try and seek their fortunes.

 See the complete itinerary for the 60 Day Alaska Premier: http://bit.ly/2mKDhcs